 UNESCO requires State Parties to the Convention to produce management plans for their WHSs.
-Until 2015, Stonehenge and Avebury previously had separate management plans but a joint management plan for the whole WHS has been published.
-The new Management Plan includes a set of maps in a separate volume showing different aspects and characteristics of the WHS.
+Until 2015, Stonehenge and Avebury had separate management plans but a joint management plan for the whole WHS has been published.
+The new Management Plan includes a set of maps showing different aspects and characteristics of the WHS.

-You can email UNESCO today to demand that the widened A303 must not cause further damage to Stonehenge World Heritage Site.
+You can email UNESCO today to lend support to its advice that the Government should explore options for a widened A303 that would not cause further damage to Stonehenge World Heritage Site.

 UNESCO & Stonehenge WHS Reports